 Preview unpublished nodes¶

-website is hosted behing a reverse proxy engine.
+is hosted behind a reverse proxy cache like Varnish.

 For example, if your